estuary/flow/site/docs/concepts/README.md

 #### More catalog terms

-* **Build**: When any component of a catalog is created or updated, Flow creates a new catalog **build**.
-Every build is assigned a unique identifier called a **build ID**.
-When you publish an updated catalog, the previous build of that catalog may be replaced.

 * **Draft**: A catalog that has not yet been published is called a draft.

 * **Publish**: Catalogs create live data flows when you publish them.
 You may think of publishing as akin to deployment.